prototypefund/Digital_Bargeld-docs/core/api-exchange.rst

       // Wire transfer subject.
       wtid: string;

-      // Hash of the wire account into which the funds were returned to.
+      // payto:// URI of the the wire account into which the funds were returned to.
-      h_wire: string;
+      receiver_account_details: string;

       // This is a signature over a
       // struct TALER_ReserveCloseConfirmationPS with purpose